cfchou/serverless-python-individually/README.md

 Notice that **wrap.py** and **lib/** are created for you.

-This plugin also works for like **sls deploy function -f hello**, only that the whole .serverless directory will be deleted by the framework so you can't examine the .zip.
+This plugin also works for **sls deploy function -f**, only that the whole .serverless directory will be deleted by the framework so you can't examine the .zip.

-#How to Install platform-dependent packages
+#How to install platform-dependent packages
-There're platform-dependent dependencies like *subprocess32*, *bcrypt*, etc ., cannot simply be pip installed, packed and sent to lambda(if you are on a Mac or anything not Linux x86_64).
-One way to get around is to install them in a aws-lambda architecture identical EC2 or VM.
+If you are on a Mac, there're platform-dependent dependencies like *subprocess32*, *bcrypt*, etc., cannot simply be pip installed, packed and sent to lambda.
+One way to get around is to install them in a aws-lambda architecture identical EC2 or a VM.
 That's inconvenient to say the least.
 Thanks to [@docker-lambda](https://github.com/lambci/docker-lambda), we can launch a container for the same purpose at our disposal.
-All you need to do is,
+All you need to do is:

-- Make sure **docker** is installed and properly set up.
-I.e. when running `docker version` you should see information about Client and Server.
+- Make sure [docker](https://docs.docker.com/engine/installation/mac/) is installed and properly set up.
+I.e. when running `docker version` you should see information about client and server.
 - `docker pull lambci/lambda:build-python2.7` to pull the image in advance.
-- in **serverless.yml**:
+- Set **dockerizedPip** in **serverless.yml**:
     ```
     custom:
+        pyIndividually:
-        ...
+            # ...

             # launches a container for installing packages.
             # The default is False.
             dockerizedPip: True
     ```

+#Demo
+A [demo](https://github.com/cfchou/serverless-python-individually-demo) is there for you to get started.

 #Credit
 This plugin is heavily influenced by [serverless-wsgi](https://github.com/logandk/serverless-wsgi) from [@logandk](https://github.com/logandk).
 In fact, the [requirement installer](https://github.com/cfchou/serverless-python-individually/blob/master/requirements.py) is directly borrowed from his repo.
 If your lambda is a wsgi app, then must check out his work.

 Also thanks to [@docker-lambda](https://github.com/lambci/docker-lambda) to provide aws lambda runtime equivalent docker image.